 In a perfect world, all this would be taken into account during the design phase but, we all know that not everything receives the due attention during the design phase.
 If you lived in a shaded setting before, you wouldn’t consider a pergola.
 Living there first gives you the understanding of the sun’s movement.
 So, adding one after the fact is generally not a big deal.
 Just consider the height of the structure and the relationship to your windows/views from the inside of the home.

-We build pergolas out of a variety of products that fall into two major categories; low-maintenance and woods.
+Pergolas can be built out of a variety of products that fall into two major categories; low-maintenance and woods.
 The low-maintenance options have grown considerably over the years.
-We now have powder-coated aluminum, fiberglass, PVC and a variety of other plastic products.
+Now there is powder-coated aluminum, fiberglass, PVC and a variety of other plastic products.
 Of the wood options the most common ones are Cedar, Redwood, and pressure-treated Southern Yellow Pine.

 As far as design and customization, there are a slew of options available.
 The low-maintenance pergolas are a little more limited but with the woods we are able to build a very custom pergola with specific spans and details.
-From curved pergolas to incorporating masonry, to adding fabric for shades, we have done it all.
-We can customize them to provide maximum shade, offer privacy from the horizontal directions, or with minimum shade.
-With the outdoor fabric industry giving us better products all the time, we now incorporate fabrics for a fun touch and to offer solid shade or privacy.
-We can pull the design more towards traditional, contemporary, or transitionally by changing the details and proportions.
+Adding a pergola can provide maximum shade, offer some privacy, and improve your backyards value.